Ayan10Das/AI_Edumonitor/README.md

 ### 2. **Student Emotion Detection**
 - Detects emotions such as *happy, sad, angry, neutral, surprised* using DeepFace.
 - Helps analyze classroom mood and emotional engagement.
-- Stores emotion logs per student for review.
+- Stores emotion logs per session(for each class,total students) for review.

 ### 3. **Attention Monitoring System**
+- At first face encoding has to be done and known_faces.pkl file will be created.
-- Uses head-pose estimation and gaze tracking to determine student attention.
+- Uses head-pose estimation and gaze tracking to determine student attention., using shape_predictor.
 - If the student looks away from the screen for more than 5–10 seconds, it logs "Inattentive".
 - Calculates an overall **attention score** for each session.

 ### 4. **Exam Cheating Detection**
-- Monitors multiple faces, background movement, and eye direction during exams.
+- Monitors multiple faces, background movement, and eye direction during online exams.
 - Detects suspicious behavior (looking away repeatedly, presence of another face, etc.).
-- Records cheating incidents with timestamps into the database.
+- Records cheating incidents with timestamps into the database.Stores the captured suspicious behaviour pictures in evidance file.

 ### 5. **Admin Dashboard**
 - Beautifully designed dashboard built with HTML, CSS, JavaScript, and Node.js.